‘This Is Us’: Chrissy Metz And Chris Sullivan Cast Doubt On Kate And Toby’s Happily Ever After

-This Is Us fans know a funeral is in their future—let’s face it, Jack’s death is imminent—but they’d probably rather see a wedding.
-With courting characters Kate Pearson and Toby Damon (Chrissy Metz, Chris Sullivan) now engaged and moving in together in L.A., their relationship certainly seems to be moving forward.
+This Is Us fans know a funeral is in their future — let’s face it, Jack’s death is imminent — but they’d probably rather see a wedding.
+With courting characters Kate Pearson and Toby Damon (Chrissy Metz and Chris Sullivan) now engaged and moving in together in L.A., their relationship certainly seems to be moving forward.
 But the This Is Us stars are warning fans to hold off on the Koby wedding gifts for now.
 In fact, there could be a bit of trouble in paradise as the lovebirds adjust to their new life as a fully committed couple.

 “A lot of people aren’t necessarily friends after they’ve moved in with each other, and it’s really, really hard,” Chrissy Metz told Entertainment Weekly.